Andrew Johnson, Bill Clinton, and Donald Trump were the only three U.S. presidents to ever be impeached — although Richard Nixon came close.

 But how many presidents have been impeached?
 Before Clinton, you’d need to return to the mid-70s when the threat of impeachment was raised against Richard Nixon — though he wasn’t actually impeached.
 And to find impeached presidents further back than that, you’d need to return a whopping 153 years ago, to Andrew Johnson.

 In order to impeach a president, the House has to pass articles of impeachment — charges, essentially — by a simple majority.
-If the House passes at least one of these articles, the president has been impeached — but that doesn’t remove them from office.
+If the House passes at least one of these articles, the president has been impeached, but that still doesn’t remove them from office.

 For that, the president must be put on trial by the Senate, and a conviction requires a two-thirds supermajority.

 As recent history shows, despite Trump’s two impeachments — one in December 2019 over his Ukraine foreign policy, the other in January 2021 over the Jan.
 6 Capitol Hill riots — he was not convicted.
 So how did the process play out against the only other impeached presidents?
 Let’s take a look.

 The 1868 Impeachment Inquiry Of Andrew Johnson

 The impeachment of President Andrew Johnson began on Feb.
 24, 1868.

 Johnson assumed the presidency three years earlier, just 42 days after Abraham Lincoln was assassinated.
 The Civil War had just killed more than 600,000 people, and white leaders in the south were still staunchly opposed to granting rights to Black Americans.